nicktaras/eeg-mind-wave-2/README.md

 # Project Status

-This project currently reads the raw incoming data, it is yet to be interpreted.
+This project currently reads the raw incoming data and prints it to the console each 2 seconds.

+This project is still at a very experimental stage, please feel free to use this code to enhance your own project or get in touch to help.

+# util terminal commands

+ps -ft tty - locate tty usage